RosettaCommons/demos/public/erraser/README.md

 ERRASER Demo
 ============

-This README was written in Mar.
-2012, by Fang-Chieh Chou (fcchou at stanford dot edu).

 This demo illustrates the ERRASER (Enumerative Real-Space Refinement ASsitted by Electron density under Rosetta) protocol, which improves an RNA crystallographic model using Rosetta under the constraint of experimental electron density map.

-A paper is to be published:
+It was written in Mar.
+2012, by Fang-Chieh Chou (fcchou at stanford dot edu) and based on a paper to be published:

 Chou, F.C., Sripakdeevong, P., Dibrov, S.M., Hermann, T., and Das, R. Correcting pervasive errors in RNA crystallography with Rosetta, arXiv:1110.0276.

-A preprint is available at http://arxiv.org/abs/1110.0276
+A preprint is available at: http://arxiv.org/abs/1110.0276

 Setting up the demo
 -------------------